alkhazrb/alkhazrb.github.io/_pages/about.md

 For prospective students
 ------
-Please see the "Joining the Lab" tab above.
+Please see the [Joining the Lab](https://alkhazrb.github.io/join/ "Join the Lab") tab above.